Nail Gun Accidents

 Attorney Mark Morse has been helping workers injured in construction accidents with third-party claims for three decades.
 He knows how to build a strong case that insurance companies can’t ignore.
 Usually, he convinces insurance companies to agree to a settlement that meets your needs.
 But if they won’t negotiate, he will take them to court, where he has won substantial awards on behalf of clients.

 If you were injured in a nail gun accident, you need an experienced lawyer who gets results.
-Contact us today for a free case evaluation.
+Contact us today for a case evaluation.